GSA/digitalgov.gov/ux/touch-targets.md

 layout: primary
 title: Touch targets
 permalink: /ux/touch-targets/
----

-## Are your touch targets large enough and easy to reach?
+question: Are your touch targets large enough and easy to reach?

-### Why it’s important
+personas:
 - Harold has gigantism due to a tumor on his pituitary gland during childhood.
 He has very large hands which makes small links, or links that are too close together difficult to tap on his phone.
 - Rosa checks the latest news on her phone during her morning commute on a jostling bus, often while sipping from the coffee cup in her other hand.
+---

 ### Steps to take
 - Make sure you can reach primary actions easily with either right or left thumbs, even on larger phones.
 Items on the bottom of the screen tend to be easier to reach.